I work in the arts... which means I'm around lots of people looking for money a lot of the time.

 This is the most important thing which a lot of people fail to realize.

 Crowdfunding platforms are not magical money making machines to which eager investors flock to poor money into your idea.
-Most of it will come from people who already know your work.
+Most of it will come from people who already know your work... friends and family, previous audience members, your mailing lists and facebook fans.

 My project got 77 backers and with two exceptions I had already had some form of contact with all of them before the kickstarter had launched.
-The first on board were family and friends who have followed my work (willingly or by force) for a long time, and I know will always be behind me (and would probably back the campaign no matter what it was for.)
+The first on board were family and friends who have followed my work (willingly or by force) for a long time, and I know will always be behind me (and would probably back the campaign even if it was a bit shit.)
 Others were former tour guests who had enjoyed the tour and who I had kept in touch with either over social media or through my mailing list.
 A select few people I'd never met but corresponded with quite a lot on either e-mail or twitter where we had bonded over shared interests.

 So before you start your campaign it's important to think who your backers will be, how much they're likely to donate, and whether that will be enough to reach your goal.
 If you don't already have a network of fans outside that 'will donate anyway' circle of friends and family then Crowdfunding may not be the best way forward (you'll spend a lot of time creating it, and pay around 10% comission fees, when a direct ask might give a better return for less work.)